msdiederik/TMAP-PERF/docs/pull_request_review_example.md

 - [ ] New dependencies do not break company rules (like licenses, versions, etc)
 - [ ] The code coverage (decision coverage) is above 80%
 - [ ] The code complies with the code style guide
-    - [ ] Most can be automaticly checked with sonarqube or pylint
 - [ ] The documentation has been updated
   - [ ] user manual
   - [ ] release notes